CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 If you are planning on contributing to the repository with a new Markdown file, please adhere to the following style rules for sake of consistency and cleanliness.

+GitHub recently released a dark mode for active users -- we are working under the assumption that the students __do not__ have a GitHub account, and so they will most likely see the website in its light mode (i.e., black text on white background).

 Jump to section...
 - [Naming](#1-naming)
 - [Header Usage](#2-header-usage)